ananaue/AHKUtils/readme.md

 ### Math and other symbols

-"LS", "RC", etc indicate use of specifically left or right Control, Shift, or Alt.
+"LS", "RC", etc. indicate use of specifically left or right Control, Shift, or Alt.

 #### **General**